At least 25 dead during Brazilian police raid in Rio

 Published

-Police targeting drug traffickers raided a slum in Rio de Janeiro on Thursday and at least one officer and two dozen others died after being shot, authorities said.Full Article
+Police targeting drug traffickers raided a slum in Rio de Janeiro on Thursday and at least one officer and two dozen others died after...Full Article

 Published

-Police targeting drug traffickers raided a slum in Rio de Janeiro on Thursday and at least one officer and two dozen others died after being shot, authorities said.Full Article
+Police targeting drug traffickers raided a slum in Rio de Janeiro on Thursday and at least one officer and two dozen others died after...Full Article

-Thursday's operation was aimed at investigating the recruitment of teenagers to hijack trains and commit other crimes, police said..
+25 people died in a massive police raid against drug traffickers in a Brazilian favela.

+A massive police operation against drug traffickers in a Brazilian favela Thursday left 25 people dead, turning the impoverished..